microgit-com/linguist.cr/README.md

 Linguist will use different ways to find what type of programming language every file is, which can be used for stats or for highlights.

-We only have classifier mapping now but support languages.yml-format and samples format from Github's linguist.
+We only have filename, extension name and classifier mapping now but support languages.yml-format and samples format from Github's linguist.
 Hopefully soon we will add the rest, like Heuristics and shebang filtering support.

 We can not promise that the loaded data in `./data` is up to date.
 So if you want to be sure, let's train it again with overwrite set to `true`.